 An increase in dead space.

-41. What is the treatment of acute pulmonary embolism?
+34. What is the treatment for an acute pulmonary embolism?

-42. What is the treatment of long-term pulmonary embolism?
+35. What is the treatment for a long-term pulmonary embolism?

 Tachycardia, right axis deviation, inverted T waves, and right bundle branch block.

-Right-sided heart strain, complete resolution, infarct, recurrent emboli (pulmonary hypertension because of the chronic strain on the heart), and death.
+Right-sided heart strain, complete resolution, infarction, recurrent emboli, pulmonary hypertension because of the chronic strain on the heart, and death.

 Kidney failure or allergies.

 It shows increased thrombolytic activity in the body.
-This test is often done in the ER and may show lots of false positives but helpful if negative.
+This test is often done in the ER and may show false positives, but is helpful if negative.

-51. What condition is CT angiogram not helpful?
+41. What condition is CT angiogram not helpful during diagnosis?

 Small peripheral emboli.

-52. What are the strong risk factors for pulmonary embolism?
+42. What are the strong risk factors for a pulmonary embolism?

 Autoimmune disease, blood transfusion, paralytic stroke, and infection.

-55. What would be the typical presentation of a massive PE?
+45. What would be the presentation of a massive PE?

-A patient presents with sudden severe chest pain, shortness of breath and syncope.
-They are hypertensive with raised JVP and have S1Q3T3 pattern on ECG.
+A patient presents with sudden severe chest pain, shortness of breath, and syncope.
+They are hypertensive with raised JVP and have the S1Q3T3 pattern on an ECG.

-56. What are the initial tests done in a suspected PE?
+46. What initial tests should be performed for a suspected PE?

-Echo looking for RV dysfunction and troponin looking for signs of cardiac damage both associated with a higher risk for early mortality.
+Echocardiogram looking for right ventricular dysfunction and troponin looking for signs of cardiac damage; both are associated with a higher risk for early mortality.

 Immediately start apixaban or rivaroxaban and stay on them long term.